lbryio/lbry.com/content/faq/host-content.md

 udp_port: <udp_port>
 tcp_port: <tcp_port>
 ```
-**Note:** If the tcp port falls between port numbers 3333 and 3399, these ports included, the udp port should be set to 1111 higher than the tcp port.<br>
-Otherwise the upd port should be set to the same port number as the tcp port.
+_Note:_ If the tcp port falls between port numbers 3333 and 3399 (inclusive), the UDP port should be set to 1111 higher than the TCP port.
+Otherwise, the UDP port should be set to the same port number as the TCP port.

 ## Moving hosted content
 Currently, this process is manual and you can see our [FAQ on how to move the hosted content](/faq/how-to-change-lbry-blob-files) to another drive.